gofore/angular-basic-training/angular-fundamentals/README.md

 ---

 # NgModules
-- Each app has single root _NgModule_
+- Each application has single root _NgModule_
-- Declared with `@NgModule` annotation
+- _NgModule_ is a class with `@NgModule` annotation
-- Declares single unit of things relating to same thing
+- Declares collection of related elements (components, services etc.)
-- Defines template compilation context

 _app.module.ts_
 ```typescript